Carto (video game)

 Carto is a puzzle adventure game developed by Sunhead Games and published by Humble Games in 2020.
 It was released in October for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
 The console versions of the game received generally positive reviews, whereas the Windows version received a mixed reception.

 Gameplay

 Carto is a top-down puzzle adventure game.
 The player assumes the role of a young girl named Carto, who is separated from her grandmother, a cartographer by profession, during a violent storm.
 Washed ashore on an island in the aftermath of the storm, Carto must find a way out of her predicament and reunite with her grandmother.
-Each level of the game involves the player discovering and assembling different pieces of her map, which determines the geography of the island and progress the game's narrative.
+Each level of the game involves the player discovering and assembling different pieces of her map, which determines the geography of the surrounding area and progresses the game's narrative.
 By moving the pieces on the map, players also assist non-player characters (NPC's) with various tasks, such as locating their homes.